Madison Chock: 2024–25 season: Third consecutive World champion, second Grand Prix Final gold and Four Continents silver

 At the 2025 Four Continents Championships in Seoul, Chock/Bates entered as the title favourites, but unexpectedly placed second in the rhythm dance, 1.01 points behind Canadian rivals Gilles/Poirier.
 They went on to win the free dance, but remained second overall, finishing 0.53 points behind the Canadians, and winning the silver medal.
 Commenting on the longevity of the two teams, Bates remarked that they had been competing against each other since they were teenagers, "half a lifetime."
 He said that "I think we make each other better and that's great for the sport."

 Chock and Bates entered the 2025 World Championships, which were held on home soil in Boston, as strong favorites for the title.
 They won the rhythm dance with a score of 90.18, leading Gilles/Poirier by 3.74 points in the segment, which Poirier acknowledged as "a tough amount of points to catch up on."
 They went on to win the free dance as well, albeit by a narrower margin, claiming their third consecutive World title.
 They were the first team to win the World Championships three times in a row since Russians Grishuk/Platov, who won four gold medals from 1994 to 1997.
 Bates opined afterward that the "last couple of world titles we had didn’t feel as good as that one.
 This will go right to the top of the list forever."
 “It means beyond words I can’t really describe,” said Bates of their gold medal, “but I’m just so grateful for the performance and the home crowd and the moment at the end.
 It feels a 100% better than last time.”

-Selected to compete for Team United States at the 2025 World Team Trophy, Chock/Bates won all segments of the ice dance event, aiding Team United States in securing the gold medal overall.
-“I think it fosters a lot of confidence in the team," said Chock.
-"Coming into this event, we were already knowing that we had a lot of very, very talented skaters on the team.
-And after the World Championships, just seeing how well our Team USA athletes have done and can perform, it’s really impressive and an honor to witness.
-So, I’m excited to see how everyone will do next season.”
+Selected to compete for Team United States at the 2025 World Team Trophy, Chock/Bates won all segments of the ice dance event, and Team United States won a gold medal.